How to Stick the Landing After Your Kick-Off Meeting is Over

 6. Leverage Technology to Streamline Follow-Ups

 Tools like Asana, Monday.com, or Trello can help track action items, assign tasks, and set deadlines.
-AI-driven features in these platforms can automate reminders, flag delays, and provide progress insights, ensuring your team stays aligned effortlessly.
+AI-driven features in these platforms can automate reminders, flag delays, and provide AI insights, ensuring your team stays aligned effortlessly.

 7. Foster Psychological Safety